mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 #### 44:03

-Dogen Zenji encourages us like this, and then naturally – not naturally, *probably* – we could have *bodhicitta*, the way seeking mind.
+Dōgen Zenji encourages us like this, and then naturally – not naturally, *probably* – we could have *bodhicitta*, the way seeking mind.
 Let’s do it!
 Let’s start to practice zazen, and listen to Buddha’s teaching.
 Let’s start.

 But: the more seriously you start to practice – for five years, ten years – the more you can see no “hit” among the hundreds of attempts to hit to the bullseye.
 It’s very difficult.